ryanlattanzi/algo_trading/README.md

 # Running The App

-For now, there are 2 entrypoints into the system: `dags/data_pull_dag.py` and `back_testing/sma_cross_backtest.py`.
-Both directories contain their own `README.md` to explain the components and how they work.
+For now, there are 2 entrypoints into the system: `dags/orchestrate.py` which runs all of the DAGs in succession, and `back_testing/sma_cross_backtest.py`.
 The directory `algo_trading` includes all the source code that both entrypoints make use of.
 Within `algo_trading/config/config.yml`, you will find values to bootstrap the entrypoints with configurations on which tickers to analyze, which database backend to use, etc.

+For now, the best way to execute the program is `make test` for dev purposes.
+It will run `orchestrate.py` to populate the database, and then run `sma_cross_backtest.py` to ensure everything works.
+More specific unit tests are on the agenda...

-For now, the best way to execute the program is `python3 data_pull_dag.py` or `python3 sma_cross_backtest.py`.
-Please see the next section on how we plan on making this more beefy.
+For prod, please see the next section on how we plan on making this more beefy.

 # Future Endeavors